NikKowPHP/arina_admin_instagram/documentation/webhook_documentation.md

 This signals to Instagram that the notification was received successfully.

-## 5. Internal Logic Flow (`webhook_server.py`)
+## 5. Internal Logic Flow (Laravel Implementation)

-When the webhook service receives a POST request from Instagram:
+When the Laravel application receives a POST request from the Instagram webhook:

-1.  **Receive and Parse Payload:** The service receives the JSON payload and parses it to extract relevant information, particularly the Instagram `post_id`, the `comment_text`, and the commenting `user_id`.
+1.  **Receive and Parse Payload:** A dedicated route and controller method receive the JSON payload and parse it to extract relevant information, particularly the Instagram `post_id`, the `comment_text`, and the commenting `user_id`.
+2.  **Verify Signature:** The controller verifies the request signature (`X-Hub-Signature-256`) using the Facebook App Secret to ensure the request is legitimate.
-2.  **Database Lookup:** The service connects to the shared PostgreSQL database.
-It queries the `post_triggers` table to find an active trigger where the `instagram_post_id` matches the post ID from the webhook and the `comment_text` contains the `keyword` defined in the trigger.
+3.  **Database Lookup:** The application uses the Eloquent model (`App\Models\PostTrigger`) to query the `post_triggers` table.
+It searches for an active trigger where the `instagram_post_id` matches the post ID from the webhook and the `comment_text` contains the `keyword` defined in the trigger.
-3.  **Retrieve DM Message:** If a matching active trigger is found, the service retrieves the associated `dm_message` from the database.
+4.  **Retrieve DM Message:** If a matching active trigger is found, the application retrieves the associated `dm_message` from the database using the Eloquent model.
-4.  **Send Direct Message:** Using the Instagram Graph API, the service sends the retrieved `dm_message` as a direct message to the `user_id` who made the comment.
-This requires authentication with the Instagram API and making a POST request to the appropriate API endpoint.
+5.  **Send Direct Message:** Using a suitable HTTP client (like Guzzle) and the Instagram Graph API, the application sends the retrieved `dm_message` as a direct message to the `user_id` who made the comment.
+This requires authentication with the Instagram API using an access token and making a POST request to the appropriate API endpoint.
-5.  **Respond to Instagram:** The service returns a `200 OK` status code to the Instagram webhook endpoint.
+6.  **Respond to Instagram:** The controller returns a `200 OK` status code to the Instagram webhook endpoint.

 ## 6. Interaction with Instagram Graph API